credy/api-v3-docs/affiliates/Spain.md

 API supports post fields, XML and JSON.

-To get response error messages in polish, "Accept-Language" header’s value must be set to “pl”.
+To get response error messages in spanish, "Accept-Language" header’s value must be set to “es”.

 ## Signing requests